Tomas-Ka/obsidian-blog/_notes/summer-japan/Summer-Day-1.md

 *It was very nice actually, and just look at these towers of cabbage!*
 </span>

-# Buying statues in Akihbara
+# Buying statues in Akihabara

 <span class="rightimg"><span class ="smallimg">
 ![[Akihabara.webp]]